MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/send-email.md

 - The email message you want to send.

-Use the following information to configure the Send Email activity.
+Use the following information to configure the Send Email activity:

 ### Details